Current Group Members

 Sean is from Calabasas, California.
 He got a BA in Computer Science and Physics from UC Berkeley.
 He is working on engineering bacteria to help in the separation of Rare Earth Elements.
 He is building a microfluidic directed evolution platform to assist in this project.
 He is co-advised by Prof. Buz Barstow.

 Mrinal Pandey, Graduate Student

 Mrinal joined Wu's Biofluidics lab in Spring 2020.
 She is working on gaining a better understanding of 3D tumor micro-environment and the role it plays in tumor metastasis.
 Her current work focuses on the role of compressive forces on tumor invasion.
 Before joining Cornell, she completed her master's degree in Medical Biotechnology from KTH Royal Institute of Technology, Sweden.
 During her master's she worked on microfluidic chip fabrication and development of a protein assay for detection of Host Cell Protein (HCP) during drug development.

 Larissa Gaul, Graduate Student

-Larissa is a PhD student and have a Bachelor of Environmental Engineering with a minor in Energy & Environmental Policy from University of Delaware.
-In Dr. Wu's lab, she will work on algal bloom projects, including algal cell response to factors like light.
+Larissa is a first year PhD student and have a Bachelor of Environmental Engineering with a minor in Energy & Environmental Policy from University of Delaware.
+In Dr. Wu's lab, she'll mainly be working on algal bloom projects, including algal cell response to factors like light.